johnharnett/sample_contract_instance-1/risk_details.md

 **RECORDING,**

-**TRANSMITTING &amp;**
+**TRANSMITTING STORING**

-**STORING**
+**INFORMATION:**

-**INFORMATION:**  Where Broker XYZ maintains risk and claim data/information/documents Broker XYZ may hold data/information/documents electronically.
+Where Broker XYZ maintains risk and claim data/information/documents Broker XYZ may hold data/information/documents electronically.

 **INSURER**

 **CONTRACT**

+**DOCUMENTATION:**
-**DOCUMENTATION:**         _(An insurer may specify here any insurer contract documentation requirements that apply to them. e.g. need for a policy, or policy endorsements, including the policy form to be used.)_
+_(An insurer may specify here any insurer contract documentation requirements that apply to them. e.g. need for a policy, or policy endorsements, including the policy form to be used.)_

 This document details the contract terms entered into by the insurer(s), and constitutes the contract document.